-Raised and born in the Southeast of France, Narbonne, Guillaume comes from a family of winegrower/winemakers.
-After 24 years in Narbonne, he moved in Bordeaux, Southwest of France.
-Both regions, famous for the wines, are also very different from each other and it requires some winegrowing and winemaking experience to switch from one to the other and deal with the different climates, soils, sickness of the vines and more.
+Born and raised in the Southeast of France, Narbonne, Guillaume comes from a family of grape growers and winemakers.
+After 24 years in Narbonne, he moved to Bordeaux.
+Both regions famous for their wines, but are also very different from each other.
+It requires some grape growing and winemaking experience to switch from one to the other, such as different climates, soil types, vine sicknesses and more.

 But life is full of surprises, and Guillaume was not convinced he wanted to make wine for his family’s estate in Bordeaux, so he took a harvest internship at L’Aventure in Paso Robles.
 The same bolt of lighting that he felt for Solène, struck again.
 He fell in the love with the soil and terroir of Paso Robles.
 What was supposed to be a 3-month harvest internship, turned into 6 months, and he was offered the position of Assistant Winemaker.
 While working for L’Aventure, he worked day and night on his own project – to launch his very own brand.
 In 2007, Clos Solène was born.